-The Office of Thrift Supervision funds either all FIRF or a portion of CSRS and FERS pension benefits under any of the aforementioned retirement systems relating to its employees and makes the necessary payroll withholdings.
-However, OTS does not account for the assets of either retirement plan nor does it have actuarial data with respect to accumulated plan benefits or the unfunded pension liability relative to its employees.
-These amounts are reported by the Office of Personnel Management for both government retirement systems and are not allocated to the individual agencies.
+OTS funds either all FIRF or a portion of CSRS and FERS pension benefits under any of the aforementioned retirement systems relating to its employees and makes the necessary payroll withholdings.
+However, OTS does not account for the assets of either government retirement plan, nor does it have actuarial data with respect to accumulated plan benefits or the unfunded pension liability relative to its employees.
+These amounts are reported by OPM for both government retirement systems and are not allocated to the individual agencies.